fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 ### Forcing a release

-To instruct the helm-controller to forcefully perform a Helm install or upgrade, it can be annotated with `reconcile.fluxcd.io/forceAt: <arbitrary value>` while simultaneously [triggering a reconcile](#triggering-a-reconcile) with the same value.
+To instruct the helm-controller to forcefully perform a Helm install or upgrade without making changes to the spec, it can be annotated with `reconcile.fluxcd.io/forceAt: <arbitrary value>` while simultaneously [triggering a reconcile](#triggering-a-reconcile) with the same value.

 Annotating the resource forces a one-off Helm install or upgrade if the `<arbitrary-value>` differs from the last value the controller acted on, as